 The trailer of “Galloping Mind” (2015)

-We met Ms. Broods, clearly an actress who’s not afraid to accept challenging and demanding roles, last June at the 14th Brussels Film Festival where she was a member of the jury.
-In between the films she and her colleagues had to view, judge and rate, this is the conversation we had with her.
+I met Ms. Broods, clearly an actress who’s not afraid to accept challenging and demanding roles, last June at the 14th Brussels Film Festival where she was a member of the jury.
+In between the films she and her colleagues had to view, judge and rate, this is the conversation I had with her.

 Which standards do you use to accept or turn down a role?